poppin554/tickerflow/README.md

 ## Design Decisions
 > Choices that were made during the process of building tickerflow **Why land raw data in Parquet before loading to Postgres?**
 - Extraction and loading are decoupled on purpose.
-If the DB load step fails, the raw fetch isn't lost — it's already on disk in a typed, columnar format.
+If the DB load step fails, the raw fetch isn't lost, it's already on disk in a typed, columnar format.
 This also mirrors a common real-world pattern (raw landing zone → warehouse) rather than writing straight from the API response into a database table.

+**Why Parquet instead of CSV for the landing zone?**
+- CSV stores everything as comma separate texts, so the price column has to be split and reparsed every time it is read.
+Parquet keeps the actual data format and type so the problem doesn't appear downstream.
+The columnar feature that parquet provides also helps with the PnL query to pull specific columns instead of whole rows.
+Parquet also compress better than plain text.

+**Why yfinance as the fallback provider?**
+- yfinance has no daily request cap and no API, so it is a cheap backup to add without having extra setups or quota to monitor.
+The only flaw is that it is an unofficial mirror around Yahoo Finance rather than a proper API.
+So it may break without warning with any updates from Yahoo Finance, which is fine because it's not something to rely on as a main source of data provider.

 **Why fall back to yfinance instead of just retrying Alpha Vantage?**
-- Alpha Vantage's free tier cap (25 requests/day) is a hard limit, not a transient error — retrying with backoff wouldn't help.
-A second provider keeps the pipeline running end-to-end instead of failing outright, while the fallback event is still logged so the failure stays visible rather than silent.
+- Alpha Vantage's limit (25 requests/day) is a hard cap, not a temporary error, so retrying wouldn't fix anything.
+Switching providers lets the pipeline finish the run instead of just failing, and the switch still gets logged so it's not a silent failure.

 **Why compute P&L in SQL instead of pandas?**
-- The join between `raw_quotes` and `holdings` happens where the data already lives, instead of pulling both tables into memory to merge in Python.
-It also keeps the transformation logic testable and inspectable as a standalone query, independent of the extraction code.
+- The join between `raw_quotes` and `holdings` happens right where the data lives, instead of pulling both tables into Python just to merge them.
+It also means the PnL logic is its own testable query, separate from the extraction code.

 **Why Airflow instead of a cron job or a simple scheduler loop?**
-- The pipeline needed per-symbol task isolation (one symbol failing shouldn't block the others), explicit data handoff between tasks (XCom), and a `TriggerRule.ALL_DONE` PnL report that runs regardless of individual task outcomes.
-A cron job can't express that dependency graph or give per-task retry/observability — Airflow is the tool actually used for this in production DE work.
+- Each symbol needed to run as its own task so one failing doesn't take down the others, plus a way to pass data between tasks (XCom) and a PnL report step that runs regardless of upstream failures (`TriggerRule.ALL_DONE`).
+A cron job has no per-task isolation, no retries, no visibility into what failed.
+Also, Airflow is what's actually used for this kind of orchestration in DE roles.

-**Why Docker Compose instead of a single container?**
+**Why Docker Compose instead of one container?**
-- Postgres and the pipeline are separate services with independent lifecycles (the DB should persist and start before the pipeline runs against it).
-Compose also matches how these are architected in practice, rather than bundling everything into one image.
+- Postgres and the pipeline are two separate services with different lifecycles — the DB needs to be up and ready before the pipeline runs against it.
+Compose reflects how this is actually set up in practice, instead of cramming both into a single image.